-Marlins’ home opener postponed as they deal with virus
+2 MLB games postponed as Marlins deal with virus outbreak

-MIAMI (AP) — The Miami Marlins’ home opener Monday night against Baltimore has been postponed as the Marlins deal with a coronavirus outbreak that stranded them in Philadelphia.
+MIAMI (AP) — Two major league games scheduled for Monday night were postponed as the Miami Marlins deal with a coronavirus outbreak that stranded them in Philadelphia.

+The Marlins’ home opener against Baltimore was called off, as was the New York Yankees’ game at Philadelphia.
+The Yankees would have been in the same clubhouse the Marlins used last weekend.

 The Marlins postponed their flight home Sunday night after their series finale against the Phillies.

-A person familiar with the decision to postpone Monday’s game told The Associated Press that the move was made due to health precautions.
-The person spoke to the AP on condition of anonymity because the postponement hadn’t been announced.
+A person familiar with the decision to postpone the Marlins-Orioles game told The Associated Press that the move was made due to health precautions.
+A second person confirmed the postponement of the Yankees-Phillies game.
+Both people spoke to the AP on condition of anonymity because the postponements hadn’t been announced by Major League Baseball.

 Marlins pitcher Jose Urena was scratched from his scheduled start in Sunday’s game, and catcher Jorge Alfaro went on the injured list Friday.
 No reasons were given for the moves, but manager Don Mattingly said those who tested positive would be quarantined in Philadelphia.